laurenqu/laurenqu.github.io/_portfolio/EconTheoryRL.md

 ## Border, K. (2007): “Reduced Form Auctions Revisited,” Economic Theory 31(1), 167-181.

-Reduced form needs to satisfy the Maskin-Riley-Matthews-Border (MRM) condition.
+If P is a reduced form, then it satisfies the MRM (Maskin-Riley-Matthews-Border) condition.

 total expected allocation weight (or winning probability) across all N bidders whose types belong to the subset A <= probability that at least one bidder has a type in A.